Atlas-OS/docs/docs/getting-started/post-installation/configuration/index.md

 ## Mitigations

-Mitigations are a built-in security feature on Windows which are used to fix security vulnerabilities protect your computer from malicious software.
+Mitigations are a built-in security feature on Windows, used to fix security vulnerabilities and protect your computer from malicious software.

 On Atlas we have them disabled by default to improve performance for older CPUs, as it is very unlikely that a user will be affected from this change.
 However, some newer CPUs (like Zen 4 CPUs) can be negatively impacted if you disable mitigations, due to the newer CPUs being optimized for these mitigations.

 If you have any issues with anti-cheats or have a newer CPU, run the `Set Windows Default Mitigations.cmd` file in the `Mitigations` folder.
-Alternatively, you can use `Enable All Mitigations.cmd`, but that forces all mitigations to be enabled (unlike the Windows default), which can reduce performance significantly and may potentially reduce compatibility, but it will increase system security.
+Alternatively, you can use `Enable All Mitigations.cmd`, but that forces all mitigations to be enabled (unlike the Windows default), which can reduce performance significantly and may potentially reduce compatibility, while increasing system security.

 ### Anti-Cheat Support

-Enabling Spectre and Meltdown and using the `Set Windows Default Mitigations.cmd` script (documented above) should fix all anti-cheat compatiblility.
+Enabling Spectre and Meltdown and using the `Set Windows Default Mitigations.cmd` script (documented above) should fix all anti-cheat compatibility.
 On Atlas, they have been disabled by default for increased performance.

 Additionally, you can also configure Data Execution Prevention in the `Mitigations/Anti-Cheat Support` folder.
 This is set to the Windows default (`OptIn`) by default, because almost all CPUs have this mitigation at a CPU-level (so it shouldn't affect performance) and it gets applied for core system components only.
 Also, it is required for many anti-cheats.